En español | We love to think about decluttering and organizing. But we don't always love to do it.

 But it can be hard to get around to decluttering in real life.
 It often feels overwhelming, like there’s no time to take on a big project that will overhaul a space.
 But the reality is that a few small steps can help jump-start the effort and may even improve your mental health just as much as your home.

 “The more clutter you have, the less happy you tend to be,” says Joseph Ferrari, a professor at DePaul University, who along with his research partner has studied the negative impact of all that stuff.
 “The more you have, the less life satisfaction people report.”

 Decluttering made simple

 After Beverly LaZar went through a divorce and began contemplating a move, she assessed what she wanted to take with her.
-LaZar, 52, from Cedar Crest, New Mexico, realized her family had “accumulated a great deal of stuff” after living in one place for 24 years.
+LaZar, 54, had lived in Cedar Crest, New Mexico, for 24 years and realized her family had “accumulated a great deal of stuff.”
 Much of it was squirreled away in boxes in her garage, barely looked at.

-She's decided to tackle organizing what's accumulated in those boxes.
-“I do not wish to move all of these things across the country,” she says.
+She decided to tackle organizing what had accumulated in those boxes since she didn’t “wish to move all of these things across the country.”

 Simple Ways to Declutter Your Spaces

 1. Start by removing trash.